Wakame Miso Soup (Japanese Seaweed Soup Recipe)

 • Wakame is a type of seaweed and a popular ingredient for miso soup.
 It’s common to use dried wakame that is available all year round.
 When rehydrated, it will increase in size by ten times.
 It has a firm yet elastic texture with a subtle smell of the sea.

-How to make wakame seaweed miso soup step by step.
+How to make wakame miso soup.

-2. Cut tofu into cubes.
-Put dried wakame seaweed and tofu in a saucepan.
+Place dried wakame seaweed and tofu in a saucepan.

 wakame seaweed miso soup in a soup bowl.

-Helpful Tips
+Recipe Tips

 Storage

-I don’t recommend putting it in the freezer because freezing and thawing change the texture of the tofu.
+Transfer the soup to a glass jar and store it in the refrigerator.
+It will last for 3 days.
+I don’t recommend freezing it because freezing and thawing changes the texture of the tofu.

-Other Seaweed for Miso Soup
+Dried Seaweed for Miso Soup

 Variations of seaweed for miso soup.